John & Sarah Currier

 many rivers and streams.
 At the very northen most reach is the

 current town of North East.
-In 1717 it was the location of the church
+In 1717 it was the location of the

-parishioners went to church by boat, as well as visiting
+when parishioners went to church by boat, as well as visiting

 neighbors.
 It was easier than over land.
 Cecil

-shows the rivers details in 1785.
-The county is that land between the
+Ct.
+Historic Map shows the rivers details in 1785.
+The

-extended south of the Sassafras River.
+Rivers.
+In the late 1600s it extended south of the Sassafras

 Out of the Currier Family file at

-the Cecil County Historical Society is a paper done by Grace J.
+the Cecil County Historical Society is a paper done by

-Currier.
-She states that in 1687 William
+Grace J. Currier.
+She states that in 1687 William and Jane Currior bought

-George Talbot called "Helena"
+called "Helena" on the

-the North East river.
+North East river.
 I cannot find the Deed transfer,

 but I did find the original patent given to George Talbot.
 It is